-Shri Brijendra Sahay, age 76 years, is a retired IAS Officer and has served as the Chief Secretary, Government of U.P. (two times).
+Shri Brijendra Sahay, age 77 years, is a retired IAS Officer

+and has served as the Chief Secretary, Government of U.P. (two times).
 He holds a Master's Degree in Economics and a Bachelor's Degree in Law.
-He has a total experience of over 35 years in Finance, Administration, Industrial and Urban Development.
+He has a total experience of over 36 years in Finance, Administration, Industrial and Urban Development.
 He has been the Chairman of U.P.
-State Textile Corporation, New Okhla Industrial Development Authority (NOIDA).
+State Textile Corporation, New Okhla

+Industrial Development Authority (NOIDA).
 He has also worked as the Cement Controller of India and later as Joint Secretary in the Ministry of Industry, as Deputy Secretary in the Ministry of Commerce, Govt. of India.
 He is the recipient of National Citizen's award, Lok Shree Award and National Amity Award.
-He is also on the

-Board of other companies like Sahara One Media & Entertainment Limited, Ginni International Limited, Sahara India Life Insurance Company Limited.
+He is also on the Board of other companies like Sahara One Media & Entertainment Limited and Sahara India Life Insurance Company Limited.

-MS. ANSHU ROY (DIN-05257404)
+Ms. ANSHU ROY (DIN-05257404)

 Ms. Anshu Roy, Woman Director, is a graduate from Calcutta University.
-She was appointed on the Board of the Company on February 13, 2015 as an Additional Director (Independent).
-Prior to joining Sahara Housingfina Corporation Limited, she had served as Director in other companies and has relevant industry experience.
+She was appointed on the Board of the Company on February 13, 2015.
+Prior to joining Sahara Housingfina Corporation Limited she had served as Director in other companies and has relevant industry experience.